Differentiate Your Practice: Tyson Downs Interviewed By Howard Farran, DDS Of Dentistry of Dentistry Uncensored

 So, in bigger markets, yeah, you're gonna probably have to spend more because everybody else is spending more unless you have some type of a magic formula, which people promise but they never actually have.
 You know, it's realistic that you're gonna have to pay more because everybody else has that strong presence and has done it for a while.

 And some smaller markets, you know, there's not much competition and a lot of dentists haven't done anything besides put up a website.
-And in cases like that, you know, I've had dentists come to me and just need to have a new website and have it optimized, have the Google My Business set up properly and get a few citations set up.
+And in cases like that, you know, I've had dentists come to me and just need to have a new website and have it optimized, have the Google Business Profile set up properly and get a few citations set up.

 And that's all they need and they're still number one in the three pack.
 So, it varies heavily but, you know, those competitive markets, you know, it's gonna take some money to make some money.